 Analysis of a newly created dataset of prison inmates in the U.S. population censuses has shed greater light on the connections between immigration and crime in the early twentieth century and in particular on immigrant assimilation in incarceration patterns.
 Although new arrivals had much lower rates of incarceration than natives, those rates increased with time in the U.S. This is seemingly at odds with Thorsten Sellin's (1938) theory of the culture conflict suffered by new arrivals and the finding of Moehling and Piehl (2009) that new arrivals were disproportionately represented in prison commitments for serious crimes in 1904.
-But these contrasts speak once again of the profound effect of age on crime mother's birthplace to define these reference groups has very little effect on the results.
-In particular, even using mother's birthplace to define these groups, the German second generation has much lower incarceration rates at all ages than natives of native parentage and the other second generation groups.
+But these contrasts speak once again of the profound effect of age on crime rates.

-rates.
 New arrivals tended to be in the peak crime ages.
 What the logistic regression results reveal is that the high crime rates of new arrivals could be better explained by their ages than by their time in the country.